Effects of intertube dipole-dipole interactions in nearly integrable one-dimensional $^{162}$Dy gases: Introduction

-In this work, we focus on the theoretical description of recent experiments with an array of nearly integrable 1D dipolar Bose gases of $^{162}$Dy atoms~\cite{li_zhang_23}.
+In this work we focus on the theoretical description of recent experiments with an array of nearly integrable 1D dipolar Bose gases of $^{162}$Dy atoms~\cite{li_zhang_23}.
 The long-range dipole-dipole interaction (DDI) between magnetic atoms introduces new features that are not available in 1D Bose gases interacting with purely contact interactions.
 For example, it provides a tunable integrability breaking term, enabling the study of thermalization near integrability~\cite{Tang2018tni, biagetti_lebek_24}.
-In addition, a repulsive DDI can stabilize gases with attractive contact interactions and enable the preparation of metastable super-Tonks-Girardeau gas states, including those within the quantum many-body scar regime~\cite{Kao2021Topological, Chen2023usg, Yang2024Phantom}.
+In addition, a repulsive DDI can stabilize gases with attractive contact interactions and enable the preparation of metastable super-Tonks-Girardeau gas states, including those within the quantum many-body scar regime~\cite{Kao2021tpo, Chen2023usg, Yang2024Phantom}.
 The rapidity and momentum distributions of the equilibrium states in the regime with repulsive contact interactions were studied in Ref.~\cite{li_zhang_23}.
 Notably, the theoretical model was able to describe the main experimental observations by accounting for only the intratube DDI (the DDI between bosons in the same 1D gas) via a modification of the contact interaction.
 The intertube DDI was ignored.
-(This is the DDI between bosons in different 1D gases confined in nearby tubes of the 2D optical lattice potential.)
+(This is the DDI between bosons in different 1D gases.)

-In the experimental work of Ref.~\cite{li_zhang_23}, the first step in the equilibrium state preparation was the loading of the BEC into a deep 2D optical lattice; this described in detail in Sec.~\ref{sec:exp}.
-That step was carried out using a magnetic field orientated at an angle at which the intratube DDIs vanish ($\sim$55$^\circ$ with respect to the 1D tube axis).
+In the experimental work of Ref.~\cite{li_zhang_23}, the first step in the equilibrium state preparation was loading the Bose-Einstein condensate (BEC) into a deep 2D optical lattice (see Sec.~\ref{sec:exp}).
+That step was carried out using a magnetic field oriented at an angle at which the intratube DDIs vanish (approximately 55$^\circ$ with respect to the 1D tube axis).
 The intertube DDIs, which were present during that experimental step, were neglected in the theoretical modeling.
-The main goal of this work is to incorporate the intertube DDI into the theoretical modeling of that step in the experiment, and then to account for it in the other steps, including the expansion dynamics used to access the rapidity distributions.
+The main goal of this work is to incorporate the intertube DDI into the theoretical modeling of that step in the experiment and then to account for it in the other steps, including the expansion used to access the rapidity distributions.
+While we expect the effect of the intertube DDI to be small in each stage of the modeling, it is important to understand how those effects add up.